kaiserbergin/NBomber.Website/src/docs/docs/plugins-http.md

 ### Http step

-The main thing that this plugin adds is a convenient way to define the NBomber [step](core-abstractions#step) that creates a Http request and then send it.
+The main thing that this plugin adds is a convenient way to define the NBomber [step](core-abstractions#step) that creates a Http request and then sends it.

 ```fsharp
 HttpStep.create (name: string,